-I cut slats at 46 ½" and attached with screws to the 2x2"s support.
+I cut slats at 46 ½" and attached them with screws to the 2x2"s support.

 STEP 6.
 Cut and attach the back

-Make pocket holes in a shorter boards and attach them to the longer ones.
+Make pocket holes in a shorter board and attach them to the longer ones.

-After I was done I also added 2x4"s in the middle for a better support.
+After I was done I also added 2x4"s in the middle for better support.

 Attach the back from the bottom using galvanized screws.

 After you finish the assembly of a whole unit, give it nice sand with 220 grit paper.

 Right after that, wipe off all the access and apply timber oil.
 At first, I got the transparent cider, but it didn't work in my space.
 It's a lovely color, but with so many other colors on the patio, bright orange feels a bit excessive.
 So I switched to the clear coat of exterior sealer, and I think it was a perfect choice for our DIY outdoor sofa.

 I prepared for you a downloadable plan with the lumber list, suggested cuts, and 3D step-by-step instructions on how to make this DIY outdoor sectional sofa.